Aly Raisman: London Olympics

 At the end of July, Raisman competed at the Olympics in London.
-She helped the American team (nicknamed the "Fierce Five") qualify in first place to the team final, and also qualified in second place to the individual all-around with a score of 60.391, fifth to the beam final with a score of 15.100, and first to the floor final with a score of 15.325.
-In the team final, she contributed scores of 14.933 on balance beam and 15.300 on floor toward the American team's first-place finish.
+She helped the American team (nicknamed the "Fierce Five") qualify in first place to the team final.
+Individually, she qualified in second place to the individual all-around final, fifth to the balance beam final, and first to the floor exercise final.
+In the team final, she contributed scores of 14.933 on the balance beam and 15.300 on the floor exercise toward the American team's first-place finish.

-In the individual all-around, she scored a 15.900 on vault, 14.333 on bars, 14.200 on beam and 15.133 on floor for a total of 59.566, tying with Aliya Mustafina of Russia.
+In the individual all-around, she finished with a total of 59.566, tying with Aliya Mustafina of Russia for third place.
 However, she lost the bronze in a tie-breaker and placed fourth.
 (The tie-breaker counted the three highest apparatus scores; Mustafina's totaled 45.933 and Raisman's totaled 45.366.)

 In the balance beam final, Raisman won the bronze medal.
-She initially scored 14.966, but after Károlyi requested a video review, the judges re-evaluated and granted Raisman's routine an extra tenth in difficulty.
+She initially scored 14.966, but after Márta Károlyi requested a video review, the judges re-evaluated and granted Raisman's routine an extra tenth in difficulty.
 As a result, she scored 15.066, matching Romania's Cătălina Ponor for third place, and won the tie-breaker, which prioritized execution score over difficulty score.

-In the floor final, Raisman placed first with a score of 15.600, becoming the first American woman to win a gold medal on floor.
-It was also the highest score on floor exercise recorded at a major international competition in the 2009-2012 Olympic quad.
-She performed to the tune of "Hava Nagila" and dedicated her floor routine to the 11 Israeli Olympians who were killed by Palestinian terrorists at the 1972 Summer Olympics in Munich.
+In the floor exercise final, Raisman placed first with a score of 15.600, becoming the first American woman to win a gold medal on the floor exercise.
+She performed to the tune of "Hava Nagila".

 Post-Olympics

 In September 2012, Raisman was injured during the Kellogg's Tour of Gymnastics Champions in Ontario, California.
 She fell while performing a Maloney on the uneven bars and landed off the mats, bruising her knees.
 This occurred shortly after teammate McKayla Maroney injured herself performing a flyaway dismount on the same bars.

 Raisman was given the honor of igniting the 2013 Maccabiah Games flame in Jerusalem.
-Raisman attended Babson College in Wellesley, Massachusetts in 2013 before returning to her professional career.
+In 2013, she was inducted into the International Jewish Sports Hall of Fame.
+She attended Babson College in Wellesley, Massachusetts in 2013 before returning to her professional career.

 In 2014, Raisman returned to gymnastics at the October national training camp, her first since the Olympics.
-Longtime coach Mihai Brestyan had Raisman do a year of conditioning before allowed her to return to the apparatus.
+Longtime coach Mihai Brestyan had Raisman do a year of conditioning before allowing her to return to any apparatus.
 After the November training camp, she was named again to the U.S. National Team, along with Olympic teammate Gabby Douglas.